noah35becker/mad-libs/README.md

 - <b>Auto logout</b> after 15 minutes of user idleness (i.e. no page reloads)
 - <b>Administrator access</b> with global delete privileges
 - <b>Responsive design</b>, adapting to different viewports and devices

+## Directions for future development
+- The <b>email</b> feature is only nominal at this time.
+It should be developed to actually include account management functionality, including account verification upon signup + account recovery.
+- If <b>templates</b> aren't editable, then at least make them <b>duplicable</b>.
+- Attach a <b>`new` tag</b> to fill-ins that have been created within the last 24 hours, to display as part of fill-in metadata.
+- For fill-ins, change the word <b>'a'/'an'</b> accordingly when followed by a user fill-in word.
+- On input, fill-ins could record a <b>`maxVisibilityOnInput`</b> value corresponding to the <b>maximum unredaction</b> with which the user viewed the template while filling it in, which could later be offered as a sort/filter parameter.
+The idea here is that filling out a template with full redaction leads to very different sorts of fill-ins than filling out a template with partial or no redaction.
+- <b>Username and password validation</b> (minimum # of characters, required uppercase/lowercase/special characters, etc.) should be added.
+- All screens that require a password should have the option to <b>show or hide</b> it while inputting.
+- There are places on the application where it would be helpful to have the user <b>enter their password twice</b>.
+- A <b>search</b> feature

 ## Credits